Eye Twitching: Causes, Solutions, and Prevention

 Key takeaways

-Most cases of eye twitching are not a concern and will go away on their own.
-Apple cider vinegar, a healthy diet, and stress management can help stop and prevent eye twitching.
+In most cases, eye twitching is harmless and will resolve on its own.
+Incorporating apple cider vinegar, maintaining a healthy diet, and managing stress can help prevent and alleviate eye twitching.

-If you experience chronic, persistent eye twitching, consult with a healthcare professional to rule out a health concern.
+However, if you experience chronic or persistent eye twitching, it’s important to consult a healthcare professional to rule out any underlying health issues.

 FAQ